 There are four types of refractive errors that can be corrected or reduced by refractive surgery.

-For nearsighted people, close objects appear sharp, while images far away are blurred.
+Myopia, or nearsightedness, can be alleviated with myopia surgery, a form of refractive surgery for clearer long range vision.
+For nearsighted people, myopia makes close objects appear sharp, while images far away are blurred.
 The eyeball in nearsighted people is longer than normal from front to back, causing images to focus in front of the retina instead of on it.

-In farsighted people, the opposite is the case.
-Objects far away are clear, while objects up close are blurred.
+Hyperopia, or farsightedness, can be alleviated with hyperopia surgery, a form of refractive surgery for cleaer short range vision.
+In farsighted people, the opposite of myopia is the case, and objects far away are clear while objects up close are blurred.
 Because the eyeball is shorter than normal, images focus behind the retina instead of on it.

 For people with astigmatism, objects are blurred at any distance.
 In astigmatism, the cornea or lens (or both) is incorrectly shaped and cannot produce sharply focused images on the retina.

-Usually occurring between the ages of 40 and 50, and as part of the natural aging process, the eye loses its elasticity and ability to change focus.
-As with astigmatism, images appear blurry.
+Presbyopia usually occurs between the ages of 40 and 50, and as part of the natural aging process the eye loses its elasticity and ability to change focus.
+As with astigmatism, images appear blurry though this a specialist will be able to determine whether this can be alleviated through a presbyopia surgery procedure.